Table of Contents

-- A 2019 systematic review and meta-analysis (SR/MA) examining IER & TRE trials and their impact on BMI & glucose metabolism found that compared to CER there was a small but significant benefit for BMI (-0.75 kg/m2), fasting glucose level (-4.1 mg/dL), insulin resistance, adiponectin, and leptin.(Cho, 2019)
+- A 2019 systematic review and meta-analysis (“SR/MA”) examining IER & TRE trials and their impact on BMI & glucose metabolism found that compared to CER there was a small but significant benefit for body mass index (“BMI”) (-0.75 kg/m2), fasting glucose level (-4.1 mg/dL), insulin resistance, adiponectin, and leptin.(Cho, 2019)

-- A 2020 SR/MA including both IER and TRE trials found no significant impact on weight, but in 5 studies exclusively enrolling patients with T2DM favorable effects were seen on measures of blood glucose control.(Welton, 2020)
+- A 2020 SR/MA including both IER and TRE trials found no significant impact on weight, but in 5 studies exclusively enrolling patients with type 2 diabetes mellitus (“T2DM”) favorable effects were seen on measures of blood glucose control.(Welton, 2020)

 Note: Regarding IF or IER protocols in patients with T2DM care must be taken to prevent hypoglycemic episodes.(He, 2021) Please discuss with your physician regarding any medication adjustments or other considerations if this applies to you.

-- A review article discussing IF in humans and going over the various health benefits seen finds that the vast majority of health effects are comparable to CER.(Mattson, 2017)
+- A review article discussing IF in humans and going over the various health benefits seen found that the vast majority of health effects are comparable to CER.(Mattson, 2017)

 - Several SR/MAs that only considered IER vs CER found no benefit for weight loss, glucose, cholesterol/lipids, or blood pressure levels.(Headland, 2016; Cioffi, 2018; Roman, 2019; Enríquez Guerrero, 2020; Meng, 2020; Schwingshackl 2021)

-- A 2021 Cochrane review found no benefit of IER vs CER regarding body weight or glucose outcomes; results varied widely indicating there may be differences found as more studies are conducted.(Allaf, 2021) There were no overly significantly side-effects reported of IER, with only 4 trials reporting these and these mainly consisting of mild headaches.
+- A 2021 Cochrane review found no benefit of IER vs CER regarding body weight or glucose outcomes; results varied widely indicating there may be differences found as more studies are conducted.(Allaf, 2021) There were no overly significantly side effects reported from IER, with only 4 trials reporting side effects, which mostly consisted of mild headaches.

 - A 2021 SR/MA comparing IER and CER RCTs that matched caloric intake found only small, likely clinically insignificant, differences in outcomes in favor of IER.(He, 2021)

-Note: In the MATADOR study the intermittent dieting group had 8×2 week blocks of energy restriction and 7×2 week blocks of energy maintenance (yielding 30 total weeks) compared to 16 weeks total for the CER group.
+Note: In the MATADOR study the intermittent dieting group had 8 x 2-week blocks of energy restriction and 7 x 2-week blocks of energy maintenance (yielding 30 total weeks) compared to 16 weeks total for the CER group.
 All main meals were provided.
 The intermittent group that completed the protocol lost 14.1 kg compared to 9.1 kg for the CER group.
 It is unclear how much additional weight the CER group would have lost had they continued to 30 weeks.

-The more interesting aspect of this study is that both groups had 16 weeks at 67% maintenance calories but the intermittent group lost significantly more weight (and also maintained significantly greater weight loss at 6 month follow-up).
-This may be due in part to amelioration of adaptive thermogenesis (discussed in Lesson 1) by eating at maintenance in the 2 week blocks or due to better dietary adherence (it is likely easier to adhere to a diet in 2 week blocks than for 16 weeks consecutively).
+The more interesting aspect of this study is that both groups had 16 weeks at 67% maintenance calories but the intermittent group lost significantly more weight (and also maintained significantly greater weight loss at 6 months follow-up).
+This may be due in part to amelioration of adaptive thermogenesis (discussed in Lesson 1) from eating at maintenance in the 2-week blocks or due to better dietary adherence (it is likely easier to adhere to a diet in 2-week blocks than for 16 weeks consecutively).

 Despite these positive findings, as recently reviewed, many of the studies that show no loss of lean body mass include short trial lengths and do not use the most accurate available assessments of skeletal muscle mass and hypertrophy.(Williamson, 2021) As it can take several months to notice significant levels of hypertrophy, perhaps if studies were done over longer time periods a negative impact on skeletal muscle mass would be noticed.

-Tip: If a person is dieting and intends to go on vacation, this can be an excellent time to take a break from caloric restriction and attempt to eat at maintenance or a slight caloric surplus.
-This should allow the vacation to be more enjoyable and then dieting can be resumed after the vacation with renewed vigor.
-Similarly, if somebody feels run down from the dieting process this can be a good time to practice eating at maintenance to allow one to recharge and to reinforce practices to keep the weight off once dieting is complete.
+Tip: If you are dieting and intend to go on vacation, this can be an excellent time to take a break from caloric restriction and attempt to eat at maintenance or a slight caloric surplus.
+This should allow the vacation to be more enjoyable and then you can resume dieting after the vacation with renewed vigor.
+Similarly, if you feel run down from the dieting process this can be a good time to practice eating at maintenance to allow yourself to recharge and to reinforce practices to keep the weight off once dieting is complete.

 Note: One concept that has emerged in the fitness world is the notion of “dietary refeeds”.
 This falls under an IER paradigm.
 The idea here is to be in a caloric deficit for say 5 days and then eat at maintenance or slightly above maintenance for 2 days (generally by adding in carbohydrates).
 This can serve several purposes, including refilling glycogen stores to aid exercise sessions, allowing easier adherence to a dietary strategy (particularly for people who tend to eat more on the weekends), and possibly even restoring some of the compensatory changes the body makes when undergoing adaptive thermogenesis.